acts-project/acts/docs/plugins/dd4hep.rst

        </detector>
      </detectors>

     If a user wants to create his/her own constructor to group these volumes together the type needs to be set to "compound".

 - Since the translation walks trough the ``DetElement`` tree the following objects need to be declared as a DD4hep ``DetElement``:

-  - The subvolumes e.g. barrel, endcap, beampipe (they are usually build with different DD4hep constructors and are therefore DD4hep ``DetElement``'s per default).
+  - The subvolumes e.g. barrel, endcap, beampipe (they are usually built with different DD4hep constructors and are therefore DD4hep ``DetElement``'s per default).
   - Layers when containing sensitive material and/or the layer should